robmlee/LXD-LXC-Intro/README.md

 # LXD-LXC-Intro
-This LXD-LXC tutorial is intended for those who want to build their own AI Lab on Linux platform.
+This tutorial is intended for those who want to build their own AI Lab on Linux platform.

 ## WHY Linux??
 WHY LXD-LXC??
 - WHY Linux??